 Joint damage on an x-ray does not indicate how much your osteoarthritis will affect you”

-You should avoid the use of nonsteroidal anti-inflammatory drugs for your osteoarthritis over the long term
+Avoid the use of non-steroidal anti-inflammatory drugs for your osteoarthritis over the long term

 Your osteoarthritis symptoms can often be eased significantly without requiring an operation